danzeeeman/devart-template/project_summary.md

 ![15](project_images/four.png)

 Is an explorations in movement, image processing, and gif encoding.
 The installations allows participates to record a 3 second image sequence that is then played back on a large projection area.
-A GIF of the interaction is also exported to some data store/webby site TBD.
+The sequences are Looped and played back at different rates.
+A GIF of the users movements are saved for export.

 [_Make It Do A Thing: HANDS_](http://makeitdoathing.com/index.php/gifs/hands/)